ayus-10/kaboom_server/README.md

 This repository contains the backend service for Kaboom.
 This is an API-only service intended to be used with a separate frontend.

-## Features

-- Visitors can start conversations (anonymous)
-- Conversations begin in a pending state
-- Admin users can accept pending conversations
-- Real-time messaging within conversations
-- Support for multiple projects
-- Multiple admins can be a part of a project

 ___